varunmadhavam/RTL_Design_With_SKY130/README.md

                end
          endmodule
          ```
-         If you look carefully, we can see that the output q would always be 0, irrespective of clk,d or reset. ie the flop can be optimised away.
+         If you look carefully, we can see that the output q would always be 0, irrespective of clk,d or reset. ie the flop can be optimized away.
 Lets see what yosys thinks.
          ![](/src/img/opt4.png)
-         We can see that the entire circuit gets optimised to just a single wire.
-This is sequential constant propogation.
+         We can see that the entire circuit gets optimized to just a single wire.
+This is sequential constant propagation.
      2. **Cases when Sequential constant propagation do not apply**\
-         A constant connected to the input of a flop doesnot mean that we can always optimise it out.
+         A constant connected to the input of a flop does not mean that we can always optimize it out.
 To understand better, see the code below.
          ```
          module dff_no_prop(clk,d,q,set);
             input clk,rst,d;